Glymphatic system

-The glymphatic system, glymphatic clearance pathway or paravascular system is an organ system for metabolic waste removal in the central nervous system (CNS) of vertebrates.
-According to this model, cerebrospinal fluid (CSF), an ultrafiltrated plasma fluid secreted by choroid plexuses in the cerebral ventricles, flows into the paravascular space around cerebral arteries, contacts and mixes with interstitial fluid (ISF) and solutes within the brain parenchyma, and exits via the cerebral venous paravascular spaces back into the subarachnoid space.
-The pathway consists of a para-arterial influx mechanism for CSF driven primarily by arterial pulsation, which "massages" the low-pressure CSF into the denser brain parenchyma, and the CSF flow is regulated during sleep by changes in parenchyma resistance due to expansion and contraction of the extracellular space.
-Clearance of soluble proteins, metabolites and excess extracellular fluid is accomplished through convective bulk flow of ISF, facilitated by astrocytic aquaporin 4 (AQP4) water channels.
+The glymphatic system, glymphatic clearance pathway, or paravascular system is an organ system for removing metabolic waste from the vertebrate central nervous system (CNS).

+In mammals, cerebrospinal fluid flows into the paravascular space around cerebral arteries, where it mixes with interstitial fluid and solutes within the brain parenchyma, and exits via the cerebral venous paravascular spaces into the subarachnoid space.

+The pathway consists of a para-arterial influx mechanism for cerebrospinal fluid driven primarily by arterial pulsation.
+This "massages" the low-pressure cerebrospinal fluid into the denser brain parenchyma.
+During sleep, flow of cerebrospinal fluid is regulated by changes in parenchyma resistance due to expansion and contraction of the extracellular space.

+Clearance of soluble proteins, metabolites, and excess extracellular fluid is accomplished through convective bulk flow, facilitated by astrocytic aquaporin 4 water channels.

-The name "glymphatic system" was coined by the Danish neuroscientist Maiken Nedergaard in recognition of its dependence upon glial cells and the similarity of its functions to those of the peripheral lymphatic system.
+The term "glymphatic system" was coined to indicate its dependence upon glial cells and the similarity of its functions to those of the peripheral lymphatic system.